beltoforion/stjornhorn/README.md

 # Sparklehoof

+This is a vibe coding experiment.
+It is based on an image processing pipeline that was have written for illustrating articles on my web page beltoforion.de

 A Python desktop application for building image- and video-processing workflows using a node-based visual editor.
 Drop image sources, filters, and sinks onto a canvas, wire them up, hit **Run**, then tweak